iluyimbazi/iluyimbazi/README.md

 ## Hi there 👋
 I am Ivan Luyimbazi.
-I am a front-end web developer with CSS, HTML, Javascript, and PHP skills.
+I am a front-end web developer with CSS, HTML, Javascript, and PHP skills.<br>
-😄 Pronouns: He/Him/His
+😄 Pronouns: He/Him/His<br>
-⚡ Fun fact: I used to be a medical doctor.
+⚡ Fun fact: I used to be a medical doctor.<br>
 I’m currently working on redesigning two websites.